-Augmented reality (AR) consists of a “live” view of the real world that has aspects of it that are “augmented” by a computer-generated input such as a sound, video, graphics, haptic feedback or GPS data.
+Augmented reality (AR) consists of a “live” view of the real world that has aspects of it that are “augmented” by computer-generated input such as sound, video, graphics, haptic feedback, or GPS data.
+As AR has been increasing in both its popularity and usage, we are now seeing the ways in which it can be used in a variety of different ways and platforms.
 Augmented reality is beginning to make its way into mainstream platforms, such as Snapchat.
-As AR has been increasing in both its popularity and usage, we are now seeing the ways in which it can be used in a variety of different ways and platforms.

-Snapchat has not only been able to show the diverse applications of AR to a wide variety of platforms but has also been able to bring the art of AR and design to a mainstream level that even the least tech savvy can still participate in.
-By implementing AR into their platform, Snapchat has successfully managed to integrate high-technology developments a part of our day to day lives through making it AR and design easy, accessible and fun for users of any age and background.
-Whether it be through AR art installations of famous artists, or being able to design your own AR filter, Snapchat is finding innovative ways to be inclusive, engaging and exciting to all different kinds of users.
+Snapchat has not only been able to show the diverse applications of AR to a wide variety of platforms but has also been able to bring the art of AR and design to a mainstream level that even the least tech-savvy can still participate in.
+By implementing AR into their platform, Snapchat has successfully managed to integrate high-technology developments into a part of our day-to-day lives by making AR and design easy, accessible, and fun for users of any age and background.
+Whether it be through AR art installations of famous artists or being able to design your own AR filter, Snapchat is finding innovative ways to be inclusive, engaging, and exciting to all different kinds of users.